coffeecoffeecoffeecoffee/coffee/README.md

 1. Make sure that all prerequisites are installed and running locally.
 1. Run `bin/setup` to install dependencies and prepare the local database.
-1. Run `rails s` to start the Rails server.
+1. Run `rake start` to start the Rails and Webpack servers.

 ## Running the tests